martinjrobins/diffsol/book/src/specify/diffsl/diffsl.md

 ## DiffSL syntax

 For more detail on the syntax of DiffSL see the [DiffSL book](https://martinjrobins.github.io/diffsl/).
-This section will focus on how to use DiffSL to specify a problem in Diffsol.
+This section will focus on how to use DiffSL to specify a problem in diffsol.

 ## Creating a DiffSL problem